f0nzie/hyndman-bookdown-rsuite/index.md

 # Getting started {#ch-intro}

 Forecasting has fascinated people for thousands of years, sometimes being considered a sign of divine inspiration, and sometimes being seen as a criminal activity.
-The Jewish prophet Isaiah wrote in about 700 BC
+The Jewish prophet Isaiah wrote in about 700 BC.

 > *Tell us what the future holds, so we may know that you are gods.*<br>
 > (Isaiah 41:23)